-(b) Common Shares Issued
+(b) Common shares issued:

-During the period ended September 30, 2021, 210 Class A common shares were issued and outstanding at \$1.00 per share, totalling \$210 (2020 - \$210).
+As at September 30, 2022, 210 Class A common shares were issued and outstanding at \$1.00 per share, totaling \$210 (2021 - \$210).

-(c) Redeemable Preferred Shares Issued
+(c) Redeemable preferred shares issued:

 All classes of preferred shares within a class rank equally with respect to dividends, rank senior to the common shares of the Company and are retractable by the Company when certain conditions are met.